 - The company promises to remove accurately reported information from your credit report.
 Legally, this information belongs on your credit report, but credit repair companies sometimes try shady tactics (like having you claim identity theft) to remove accurate information from your credit report.

 - The company promises to create or asks you to create, a “new” identity with a new social security number or federal employer identification number (EIN).
 In one credit repair scheme, the credit repair company creates a new credit profile and you apply for all future credit products with that information instead of your old social security number.

 - You’re asked to sign a form waiving your rights under the CROA.
-Fortunately, the CROA voids any waiver of rights the credit repair company signs.
+Fortunately, the CROA voids any waiver of rights.